JosueHerrero/FloowApp/README.txt

 	-	For saving/loading the paths file it would be good to do it in another thread.
 This would be needed for big files.
 	-	Hardcoding the encryption key is no a good idea.
-The best approx would be build it in runtime doing string/byte "operations", for a proper ofuscation.
+The best approach  would be build it in runtime doing string/byte "operations", for a proper obfuscation.
 	-	On location tracking(better outdoors): It would be needed a location filtering for avoiding the false jumps in the tracking.
 		I started this project using the SmartLocation Library: https://github.com/mrmans0n/smart-location-lib.
 And the tracking was far better.